How to Clean Coffee Maker: A Step-by-Step Tutorial

 • The coffee is not as hot as it used to be

-As a general rule, a deep clean of your coffee maker should be done at least once a month if you're a daily user.
-This involves a thorough cleaning of all removable parts and a descaling process to remove mineral deposits.
-For those who use their coffee maker less frequently, a deep clean every two to three months is sufficient.
+As a general rule, you should deep clean your coffee maker at least once a month if you're a daily user.
+This involves deep cleaning all removable parts and a descaling process to remove mineral deposits.
+Deep cleaning every two to three months is sufficient for those who use their coffee maker less frequently.
 However, it's important to clean the coffee pot and any removable parts after each use, regardless of how often you brew.

 Why This Matters: Regular maintenance, beyond just cleaning, like checking for loose parts or wear and tear, can extend the life of your coffee maker.
 A little effort goes a long way in ensuring the quality of your coffee.